 - Treatment of cardiovascular diseases: About 31% of global deaths is due to cardiovascular diseases.
 Scientists believe that heart diseases can be treated by cloning healthy cells and injecting them into the damaged area of the heart.

-- Elimination of congenital disorders: Birth defects can be detected from the analysis of the child’s genome when in the womb itself.
+- Elimination of congenital disorders: Congenital disabilities can be detected from the analysis of the child’s genome when in the womb itself.
 Scientists can clone a tissue sample and manipulate the genes to remove the defects.
 When implanted in the mother, the altered tissue develops into a perfectly healthy baby.

 - Prolonged life: Newly cloned tissue can regularly replace old, damaged tissue.
 If done periodically, the average lifespan of a human increases dramatically.

 - Organ donations: Organ transplantation comes with the risk of graft rejection.
-Cloning can eliminate the body’s natural response to a foreign element as it makes use of an identical genotype.
+Cloning can eliminate the body’s natural response to a foreign element as it uses an identical genotype.

 A common misconception is that great personalites of the past can be brought back by cloning.
 Cloning only results in identical genes.
 The mind and thoughts of a person are a result of his education, experiences, lifestyle.
 Even if Albert Einstein was cloned, there is no guarantee that the clone would be a genius or at the very least, extremely smart.
 Memories cannot be duplicated by cloning.

 Disadvantages of human cloning

 - Unpromising success rates: 90% of human cloning attempts have been deemed as a failure.
 Even in animal cloning, there is only about a 3% success rate.
 These statistics may improve in the future, but it is presently not viable to risk human lives.